Setting up Two Factor Authentication - RSA SecurID

 - Click "Save"

 How to connect to PMP Web-Interface when TFA is Enabled?

 The users for whom two factor authentication is enabled, will have to authenticate twice successively.
 As explained above, the first level of authentication will be through the usual authentication.
 That is, the users have to authenticate through PMP's local authentication or AD/LDAP authentication.
 Depending on the type of TFA chosen by the administrator, the second level of authentication will differ as explained below:

 Note: When TFA is enabled, the login screen will ask for the username alone in the first UI.
 The users will be prompted to enter the passwords only in the second step.

 If the administrator has chosen TFA throgh RSA SecurID, the two factor authentication will happen as detailed below:

-Against the text filed "RSA Passcode", enter the RAS SecurID passcode.
-The passcode could be a combination of PIN and tokencode or just tokencode alone depending on the configuration done in RSA Authentication Manager
+- Against the text field "RSA Passcode", enter the RSA SecurID passcode.
+The passcode could be a combination of PIN and Tokencode or just Tokencode alone or On-Demand PIN depending on the configuration done in RSA Authentication Manager

 As mentioned above, the RSA passcode could be a combination of PIN and tokencode or just tokencode alone or a password depending on the configuration done in RSA Authentication Manager.
 If the settings in RSA Security Console demands the users to create a PIN on their own or use a system generated PIN, the following screen would be shown to the users after step 2 (that is, after entering the first password & RSA tokencode to login to PMP).